-Joe Silvera, of the Silvera Jewelry School, was here at Rio Grande in August to teach a class on soldering gold-and silver-filled metals for our Summer Workshop Series.
+Joe Silvera, of the Silvera Jewelry School, was here at Rio Grande in August to teach a class on soldering gold-and silver-filled metals.
 As a marketing writer at Rio, I occasionally get the chance to sit in on a class when there’s an open seat at the bench (talk about perks of the job!), and I had the pleasure of joining Joe’s two-day class.
 Before the class, I had done some very basic assembly and metal clay work but had never soldered and was admittedly a little nervous about joining the class.
 I shouldn’t have been.
 Joe was a generous teacher, and the small class size ensured everyone got plenty of personal instruction.
-Two weeks after taking the class I bought a torch and set up a small bench my backyard, which I think is a testament to Joe’s fine teaching skills.
+Two weeks after taking the class I bought a torch and set up a small bench in my backyard, which I think is a testament to Joe’s fine teaching skills.
 He started the class off with a simple ring project using an unusual type of fabrication metal—faceted round wire.

 The project was so simple and the results so outstanding, I thought I would share it here.
 We worked with sterling wire, but the faceted round wire is also available in silver-filled, gold-filled, and rose gold-filled, to give you lots of options to work with.